MonashDeepNeuron/HPP/content/part2/tasks/operators.md

 ### 4.2 : Casts

-In C++ you can change the type of a variable via casting.
+In C++ you can change the type of an object via casting.
 There are quite a few different casting operators.

 - `const_cast<T>(expr)` - Changes cv-qualifications (cv := const-volatile)
 - `static_cast<T>(expr)` - Attempts to cast `expr` entirely different type `T`.